logto-io/rfcs/draft/0004-experience-api.md

 - `POST /api/experience/verification/totp/secret`

   Create a new TOTP secret for the user to set up the TOTP MFA method.
+Required for the first time registration of the TOTP MFA method.

   - A new TOTP secret will be generated for the user.
   - A new TOTP verification record will be created in the interaction.